8fold/site-joshbruce.com/content-root/public/examinations/procrastinate-on-purpose/content.md

 6. Results are what matter; if you focus on results without limiting your ideas on how to create those results, you’ll come up with amazing results.
 7. The average person spends 1 hour per day looking for stuff.
 8. The average person over 65 spends 48 hours per week watching television.
+9. Managing time is one-dimensional thinking.
+Managing priority is two-dimensional thinking.
+10. There is always more to do than you have time for.
+11. Prioritizing is building the necessary skill of moving one task in front of all the others.
+However, prioritizing doesn’t create more time, instead, we borrow from one area to apply to another.

 There is no such thing as time management, only self-management.
 Time and urgency gives us the tool of prioritization, what Vaden refers to as two-dimensional thinking.
 The limit of prioritizing things doesn't do anything to create more time and does nothing to help you accomplish the other items on the todo list.